hashicorp/terraform-cdk/website/docs/cdktf/create-and-deploy/remote-templates.html.md

 nuget_cdktf: string;
 ```

-Those variables contain versions that are relative to the cdktf-cli that scaffolds the template.
-See the [built-in templates](../../packages/cdktf-cli/templates) as reference of how you can use them.

-### Using `pre` and `post` Hooks
+### `pre` and `post` Hooks

 [Hooks](https://github.com/awslabs/node-sscaff#hooks) allow you to run additional logic before and after the generation of the output.

-### Debugging
+### Debug Remote Templates

-To debug your templates you can add `console.log()` statements to your hook functions.
-Their output is displayed while initializing from a template.
+Add `console.log()` statements to your hook functions.
+CDK for Terraform displays this log output when a user initializes a project from your template.

+You can also set the environment flag `CDKTF_LOG_LEVEL` to `debug` to see more debugging output.

+**TODO**: Where can folks set the environment variable flag?
+Also, can we get a full description of what setting this flag gives us?
+Below, we only have one example but it would be better to give users a complete list of what setting this variable gives them;

-If you set the environment flag `CDKTF_LOG_LEVEL` to `debug` you will see more debugging output (e.g. the temporary directory into which your zip archive is downloaded; which can help if you're unsure how your archive behaves).
+The temporary directory into which your zip archive is downloaded.
+This can help if you're unsure how your archive behaves.

+## Distribute Remote Templates

+**TODO**: What to Remote Template creators actually have to provide to CDKTF for this to work?
+Do they just need to have a zip archive with the files and directories for their template in a remote repository somewhere?
+What about users who aren't using GitHub?

+Currently, `cdktf init` downloads and and extracts a zip archive containing the files for the template.
+It searches all directories and extracts the directory containing the `cdktf.json` file.
+This allows you to create content (e.g. a `README.md`) in the root directory that won't appear in the project directory generated by your template.

+If you use a Github repository for your template, you can create URLs to your repo as follows:

+#### main branch

+`https://github.com/<user or organization>/<repo>/archive/refs/heads/main.zip`

+#### tag `v.0.0.1`

+`https://github.com/<user or organization>/<repo>/archive/refs/tags/v0.0.1.zip`

+-> **Note:** You can only specify urls to zip archives, so only url based authentication mechanisms are supported.
+If you need support for private packages, please [file an issue](https://github.com/hashicorp/terraform-cdk/issues/new?labels=enhancement%2C+new&template=feature-request.md).

+**TODO**: How do users actually use these generated URLs to use remote templates?
+Do they put the URL in when they run `init`?